Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 ***Resonance of Destruction***

-:   ***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your Archer Form’s Bonus Action attack, all creatures within 5 feet of the target must make a Dexterity saving throw.
+:   ***Collapsing Star (Archer Form).*** Once per turn, when you hit a target with your Archer Form's Bonus Action attack, all creatures within 5 feet of the target must make a Dexterity saving throw.
 On a failed save, they take damage as if they were also hit by your Archer Form's attack.

 :   ***Searing Flare (Chalice Form).*** Once per turn, when you restore Hit Points to a creature using the Chalice Form feature, all creatures within 5 feet of the target must make a Constitution saving throw.
 On a failed save, they take Radiant damage equals to the Chalice Form's healing roll.